Ghorepani Poon Hill Trek

 Luggage

 In Kathmandu, you will get 4 to 3-star standard Hotel or resort accommodation.
 During the trekking part, rooms will be basic, normally just a bed with a pillow and blankets.
 You will have a private room but the bathroom will be outside.
-There are some guest houses with attached bathrooms as well as but they will cost extra.
+There are some guest houses with attached bathrooms as well but they will cost extra.

 Group Leader and Crew